-Compiling PARI requires an ANSI C or a C++ compiler.
+Compiling PARI requires a C or C++ compiler supporting C99 or higher.
 If you do not have one, we suggest that you obtain the gcc/g++ compiler.
-As for all GNU software mentioned afterwards, you can find the most convenient site to fetch gcc at the address http://www.gnu.org/order/ftp.html http://pari.math.u-bordeaux.fr/download.html contains pointers on how to get them.
+As for all GNU software mentioned afterwards, you can find the most convenient site to fetch gcc at the address http://pari.math.u-bordeaux.fr/download.html contains pointers on how to get them.